nautobot/nautobot/examples/logging/basic_stdout.md

-This example provides adequate logging for basic deployments where the logs to stdout are caputured by some external process such as docker or kubernetes:
+This example provides adequate logging for basic deployments where the logs to stdout are captured by some external process such as Docker or Kubernetes:

 ```python
 LOG_LEVEL = "DEBUG" if DEBUG else "INFO"